igmrlm/KeyframeCutandConcat/README.md

 # KeyframeCutandConcat

+This program is perfect for editing HDR Video without an expensive Graphics card that supports HDR editing, a software licence for Davinci Resolve Studio / Adobe Premiere pro & a HDR screen

 This Python program is designed to trim video files to specific start and stop times using the `ffprobe` and `ffmpeg` command line tools.
 It sequentially goes through each video in the folder it's been executed from, asks the user to specify the start and stop times in the format `mm:ss`, finds the closest iframe to the chosen time using `ffprobe`, and trims the video to that time using `ffmpeg`.
 The trimmed video is saved in a subfolder titled `concat` as `original_filename_trimmed.mp4`.

 ## Dependencies